-MDS-ES seeks potential hosts for future Summer and Winter Schools from 2015 onward.
-A major attraction of the Schools is that students are given an opportunity to examine at least 12 different patients with a Movement Disorder, each under the supervision of an international Movement Disorders expert.
-For information on hosting a Winter or Summer School, click here.
+A major attraction of the MDS-ES Summer and Winter Schools is that students are given an opportunity to examine at least 12 different patients with a Movement Disorder, each under the supervision of an international Movement Disorders expert.

-- Apply here to the July 2013 Summer School in London, United Kingdom.
+- Read the 2013 Summer School Course Report from London, United Kingdom

 MDS-ES Funding of Local Education Programs

 To apply for MDS-ES support for your local education activities, please access the following online forms:

 - European Education Fund for the Developing World

 MDS-ES has a formal relationship with the European Federation of Neurological Societies, and runs the EFNS/MDS-ES Scientist Panel on Parkinson's disease and other movement disorders.
 For more information about panel activities and European disease management recommendations click on the following links: